digitalnoma/digitalnoma/README.md

 #
 ## 🧭 What have you been up to these days?
-I'm currently working on a total of three freelance projects, all of different natures and domain expertise. <br/>
-I'm also working on my Startup, Prlgl, which I'm looking to launch by end of the year. <br/> <br/>
+I'm currently building the Next Generation, AI-Powered Paralegal

 #
 ## ☄️ What drives you nowadays?
 I love challenging myself and finding solutions to global issues.
 Impact has always beeen my driving force, one that gets me up early before the crack of dawn, and a force that propels and ascends me to greater heights.
-I envision a world with equitable access to education, healthcare and opportunities for the underprevileged, with tech as my enabler. <br/>
+I envision a world with equitable access to a suite of technologies in the digital realm we live in today. <br/>

 <br />